cocomhwa/stack_shape_is_pyramid/README.md

 ## how to check the shape of stack in push_swap
 ### requirements :
 1. numbers in stack must be indexed with [0 ... n](size of stack)
-### if you have any help, please feel free to let me know
+### if you need any help, please feel free to let me know